-VERS ENTERED WITH AN R4 CAR NON-PRIORITY DRI 60 4 1 VERS ENTERED WITH A 2WD CAR 00.4.1 For all types of Type of tyres to be used: tyres - Make of tyres: free 60.4.2 Tarmac tyre (dry Homologation: and wet) Tarmac tyres must comply with Appendix V and be homologated by the FIA (see list published on the FIA website).
+60.4 IVERS ENTERED WITH A 4X4 GROUP N CAR 00.4 NON-PRIORITY DRIVERS ENTERED WITH AN R4 CAR NON-PRIORITY DRIVERS ENTERED WITH AN R4 CAR 00.4.4 60.4.1 •• Type of tyres to be used: tyres Make of tyres: free 60.4.2 Tarmac tyre (dry Homologation: and wet) Tarmac tyres must comply with Appendix V and be homologated by the FIA (see list published on the FIA website).
 Important: no tyres homologated before 1/05/2013 are allowed.
 For tarmac tyres, non-priority drivers may continue to use the previously homologated specifications as long as the tread pattern is in compliance with Appendix V. (please refer to the list of eligible asphalt tyres published on the FIA website).
-60.4.3 Tarmac tyre (snow) If studded tyres are permitted in a rally, the regulations on studs and the method of checking them must be stated in the supplementary regulations.
+60.4.3 Tarmac tyre If studded tyres are permitted in a rally, the regulations on studs and the method of (snow) checking them must be stated in the supplementary regulations.
 60.4.4 Gravel tyre Free gravel tread pattern.
 60.4.5 Snow tyre (gravel) If studded tyres are permitted in a rally, the regulations on studs and the method of checking them must be stated in the supplementary regulations.
+60.5 PRIORITY DRIVER RS ENTERED WITH A 2WD CAR

-60.5 PRIORITY DRIVER RS ENTERED WITH A 2WD CAR 60.5.1 For all types of Type of tyres to be used: tyres - At pre-rally scrutineering, the tyre manufacturer will be recorded by the FIA. - For a given rally, all tyres used by these drivers must come from the same tyre supplier.
+60.5 PRIORITY DRIVERS ENTERED WITH A 2WD CAR 60.5.1 For all types of tyres Type of tyres to be used: - At pre-rally scrutineering, the tyre manufacturer will be recorded by the FIA.

+- For a given rally, all tyres used by these drivers must come from the same tyre supplier.
 60.5.2 Tarmac tyre (dry Homologation: and wet) Tarmac tyres must comply with Appendix V and be homologated by the FIA (see list published on FIA Website).
 60.5.3 Tarmac tyre If studded tyres are permitted in a rally, the regulations on studs and the method of (snow) checking them must be stated in the supplementary regulations.
 60.5.4 Gravel tyre Free gravel tread pattern.
-60.5.5 Snow tyre (gravel) If studded tyres are permitted in a rally, the regulations on studs and the method of / checking them must be stated in the supplementary regulations.
+60.5.5 Snow tyre (gravel) If studded tyres are permitted in a rally, the regulations on studs and the method checking them must be stated in the supplementary regulations.

-60.6 DRIVERS ENTERE ED WITH RGT CARS 60.6.1 For all types of Type of tyres to be used: tyres - Make of tyres: free 60.6.2 Tarmac tyre (dry Homologation: and wet) For asphalt tyres, RGT Cars drivers may continue to use the previously homologated specifications for one additional year (please refer to the list of eligible asphalt tyres published on the FIA website).
+60.6 DRIVERS ENTER DRIVERS ENTERED WITH RGT CARS 60.6.1 For all types of Type of tyres to be used: tyres - Make of tyres: free 60.6.2 Tarmac tyre (dry Homologation: and wet) For asphalt tyres, RGT Cars drivers may continue to use the previously homologated specifications for one additional year (please refer to the list of eligible asphalt tyres published on the FIA website).
 60.6.3 Tarmac tyre If studded tyres are permitted in a rally, the regulations on studs and the method of (snow) checking them must be stated in the supplementary regulations.
-60.6.4 Gravel tyre Free gravel tread pattern 60.6.5 Snow tyre (gravel) checking them must be stated in the supplementary regulations.
+60.6.4 Gravel tyre Free gravel tread pattern 60.6.5 Snow tyre If studded tyres are permitted in a rally, the regulations on studs and the method of (gravel) checking them must be stated in the supplementary regulations.